It's hard to escape the climate change narrative in our everyday lives.

 I was concerned to read a recent NIWA report predicting climate change impacts for Hawke's Bay.
 If we put our faith in these predictions, where is our money best spent for future generations?

 Is it employing more staff in more cars driving to your business or home to promote buying electric cars and installing roof solar panels made in Chinese factories (no doubt consuming energy from coal fired power stations)?

 Or is it storing water for our dry years, extracting gravel to protect our productive plains and urban communities, taking up the Right Tree, Right Place initiative and covering our vast landscape with many more trees for shade, shelter, wetlands, honey production, and biodiversity?

 In a recent regional council survey of Hawke's Bay residents, water use and storage was the main suggestion for activity to combat climate change.
 After seeing impacts during last year's drought, we badly need stored water to keep our river flows up for the sake of their health during those dry summers.

 Hawke's Bay has always been a great food producing region.

 Given the drop in international tourism following Covid-19, that productivity is now more important than ever.

 Imagine water security solutions that help grow our key horticulture sector earning millions of dollars on the Heretaunga plains and now expanding into the Ruataniwha basin.

-Or perhaps our soon to be regional council-appointed Climate Ambassador will tell us to eat less grass-fed meat produced right here in Hawke's Bay, which provides employment for thousands of people from farm to port and everything in between, earning millions of export dollars into our region?
+Or perhaps our soon to be regional council appointed Climate Ambassador will tell us to eat less grass fed meat produced right here in Hawke's Bay which employs thousands of people from farm to port and everything in between, earning millions of export dollars into our region?